Jobtimize/bertopic-introduction/README.md

-# JADS Bertopic
+# BERTopic

-This repository demonstrates how one can use BERTopic on the Twitter Disaster Dataset.
+This repository gives an introduction to the BERTopic library by applying some of the techniques on the Twitter disaster dataset.